google/ads_oneshop/README.md

 Click here to open the [tutorial in Google Cloud Shell](https://console.cloud.google.com/?cloudshell=true&cloudshell_git_repo=https://github.com/google/ads_oneshop&cloudshell_tutorial=walkthrough.md).

+If the tutorial was closed by accident (e.g. you had to refresh the page) and you need to open it again, first run the command below to open the right directory:

+`cd ~/cloudshell_open/ads_oneshop/`

+Then, to open the tutorial again, run:

+`cloudshell_open --tutorial "walkthrough.md"`

 ### ACIT Dashboard Deployment

 *   To be able to access the template below, join the